 All Ball State students are required to take a course that is writing intensive.
 You may choose from:

-- ISOM 249 Foundations of Business Requirement (3 credits)
+- ISOM 249 Foundations of Business Communication (3 credits)

-- MUSE 265 Music Basics for the Classroom (3 credits)
+- MUSE 265 Basic Music for Classroom Teachers (3 credits)

 - PHIL 202 Ethics (3 credits)—Can also be counted as a Tier 2 course